RayRemnant/nestjs-vercel/README.md

 vercel deploy
 ```

-.
-├── api/ # Compiled output, used by Vercel (do not edit directly)
-├── src/ # Your actual NestJS source code
-├── script.js # Setup script to make your NestJS project Vercel-ready
-└── vercel.json # Vercel configuration file

 ## 🧠 Why NestJS + Vercel?

 - Vercel is an intuitive platform packed with powerful features, perfect for projects of any scale.